It was a long summer of travel, fraught with a multitude of highs and lows, new cultures, immense growth, and even ill-fated love.

 Government officials have deals with city-appointed contractors, and they receive a kickback for every job.
 As an example, contractors will modify the cement-to-water ratio for the sake of using less product, and government money that was budgeted to pay for that extra fraction of cement will instead go directly into the pockets of politicians.

 As you can imagine, the Macedonian people aren’t happy.
-When we arrived in Skopje, our six-euro taxi driver dropped us off in the middle of an Occupy movement directly in front of Parliament.
+When we arrived in Skopje, our six-euro taxi driver dropped us off in the middle of a would-be Occupy movement directly in front of Parliament.
 For months, three hundred people camped on the street to protest the reign of the current leader.

 There is still a lot of unrest in the Balkans, and that extends far beyond Macedonia (though the National Liberation Army is nothing to sneer at).
 Not even twenty years ago, in the late 1990’s, NATO bombed then-Yugoslavia, now-Serbia, in an effort to end human rights abuses.

 The remains of the bombing still stand today.

 This is What Poverty Looks Like in Europe